DroidZeroCodes/Payroll_System/README.md

   * attendance, and
   * leave.

+### Personal Information
+* To view your personal information, you can navigate to the `Profile` section by clicking the `My Profile button`, then you would be able to see your personal information.
+* Note: Currently, the system does not support editing personal information.

 #### Attendance Management
 * To view your attendance, you can navigate to the `Attendance` section by clicking the `Attendance button`, then you would be able to see an attendance table showing your historical attendance from newest to oldest.
   * The table supports filtering by searching using the calendar picker above the table.
   * You may also sort the table by clicking on the column headers.
 * To clock in and out, you can use the `Clock In` and `Clock Out` buttons below the attendance table.
-* Note: Currently, the system does not support editing personal information.

 ### Payslip
 * To view your payslip, you can navigate to the `Payslip` section by clicking the `Payslip button`, then you would be able to see a payslip table showing your newest payslip.